 Violation of any regulations governing the use of College housing, as specified in Section 7, Residential and Community Life and Section 9, Fire and Life Safety.

-Knowingly accessing or attempting to access College buildings, portions of buildings, construction sites, restricted-access equipment or vehicles, or other restricted locales or structures where the restrictions are locally posted or have been made public (see Sections 9.34, Confined Spaces and Tunnels, 9.39, Roof and Porch Access).
+Knowingly accessing College buildings, portions of buildings, construction sites, restricted-access equipment or vehicles, or other restricted locales or structures where the restrictions are locally posted or have been made public (see Sections 9.34, Confined Spaces and Tunnels, 9.39, Roof and Porch Access).

 2.22.
 Surreptitious or Unauthorized Observable Recording of Others